Archive for August, 2017

 “But I am poor and needy: make haste unto me, O God: thou art my help and my deliverer; O Lord, make no tarrying.”
 (Psalm 70:5)

-A Promise For Whom?
+A Promise to Israel

 Here’s the entire account in the New Living Translation: